MILWAUKEE, WI, US

 02/02/2010, ASABADAD, AFGHANISTAN

 Navy LT Michael Martin McGreevy, Jr, Navy Seal, was one of eight Navy Seals in the group of 16 service members killed June 28, when their MH-47 Chinook helicopter was shot down in the rugged mountains of eastern Afghanistan.
 The Navy commandos were based in Coranado Naval Amphibious Base, San Diego, California.
 Michael was from Virginia Beach, Virginia and was thirty years old.
-He was the only officer killed in the crash.
 This was the largest number of Navy Seals casualties since the elite Seals were formed in 1962.

 Lieutenant Michael M. McGreevy graduated first in his class from the Naval Academy and went on to become members of the SEALs, one of the elite fighting forces in the world.
 Lieutenant McGreevy, who was the Naval Academy class of 1997’s secretary, was popular and scholarly.